leonhard-s/auraxium/docs/event.rst

 This is useful for obtaining real-time event data, but can also be used to gain access to data that would otherwise not be available through the REST API (see the `examples`_ below).

-To gain access to event streaming functionality in Auraxium, you must use the :class:`auraxium.EventClient` class.
+To gain access to event streaming functionality in Auraxium, you must use the :class:`auraxium.event.EventClient` class.
 This is a sub class of :class:`auraxium.Client` and still supports the full REST API.

 .. note::